Home / Blog /

 Financial wellness support.

-Financial stress is real: over half of respondents (53%) in a 2021 survey conducted by FINRA said that thinking about their finances makes them anxious, and 44% said that discussing their finances is stressful.
-Employers can alleviate some of this stress by offering financial wellness in the workplace like repayment programs for student loan debt, financial education to help with managing debt and creating a budget, savings programs, and financial counseling.
+Financial stress at work is real.
+Almost two-thirds of respondents to a recent survey said money is a significant source of stress.
+Employees also say they want their workplace to provide more resources to help them with their financial wellness.
+Employers can alleviate some of this stress by offering financial wellness in the workplace services like repayment programs for student loan debt, financial education to help with managing debt and creating a budget, savings programs and financial counseling.